Battle of Spicheren

 The Battle of Spicheren, also known as the Battle of Forbach, was a battle during the Franco-Prussian War.
 The German victory compelled the French to withdraw to the defenses of Metz.
 The Battle of Spicheren, on 6 August, was the second of three critical French defeats.
-Moltke had originally planned to keep Bazaine's army on the Saar river until he could attack it with the 2nd Army in front and the 1st Army on its left flank, while the 3rd Army closed towards the rear.
+General (later field marshal) Helmuth von Moltke had originally planned to keep Bazaine's army on the Saar river until he could attack it with the 2nd Army in front and the 1st Army on its left flank, while the 3rd Army closed towards the rear.
 The aging General von Steinmetz made an overzealous, unplanned move, leading the 1st Army south from his position on the Moselle.
 He moved straight toward the town of Spicheren, cutting off Prince Frederick Charles from his forward cavalry units in the process.

 Background

 The French declared war before their troops were in position to invade Germany.
 The Germans, commanded by Field Marshal von Moltke, began to assemble into three armies, which were to invade France and to occupy Paris.
 On 4 August they crossed the frontier, where 3rd Army conquered the walled city of Wissembourg.
 Two days later they defeated the French again at Wörth.
 On the same day 2nd Army was marching westward, even though one of its corps was still on the railroad.

 When Napoleon III arrived to take command of the French field army, he followed the urging of his generals and ordered General Lebœuf to besiege Saarbrücken.
 Following a vigorous defense the outnumbered Germans evacuated the city, which the French occupied without crossing the river Saar.
 Lebœuf had been warned by his chief Intendant, Charles Joseph Francois Wolff, not to cross the Saar because they would be unable to supply men on the further bank.
 Therefore, the armies of France, led by Field Marshal Bazaine, took up defensive positions that would protect against every possible attack, but which also left their armies unable to support one another.